 28 – The US Supreme Court clears Muhammad Ali of draft dodging.

 30 – The three Soviet cosmonauts returning from their stay on Salyut 1 are mysteriously found dead in their seats aboard the Soyuz 11 spaceship after re-entering the Earth’s atmosphere.
 The three – Viktor Patsayev, Vladislav Volkov and Georgi Dobrovolsky – went into space on 6 June and had established a space endurance record.
-A ventilation valve had failed at the start of their descent, 168 kilometres above the Earth, rapidly depressurising the capsule, leaving the three in an air vacuum.
+An inquiry concludes that a ventilation valve had failed at the start of their descent, 168 kilometres above the Earth, rapidly depressurising the capsule, leaving the three in an air vacuum.

 30 – San Francisco police close the doors of the famed Fillmore West after three dozen concert-goers are slipped LSD-laced drinks in one of Graham’s other San Francisco venues.